-Moro has long been one of London foodie's favourite restuarants.
-Now Sam and Sam Clark have opened a tapas bar serving up exquisite small plates with ice-cold glasses of fino.
+Moro has long been one of London foodie's favourite restaurants - think of this as Sam and Sam Clark's sibling tapas bar to the original - serving up super small plates with ice-cold glasses of fino.

 Back in 1997 when Moro first opened, Exmouth Market was still a scruffy Clerkenwell street and this restaurant with its implausibly good looking bar staff and open kitchen was the second most exciting thing to happen to the area food-wise since The Eagle threw open its doors.
 Run by the marvellously-monikered Sam and Sam Clark, it's still turning out great food in a room that's packed every day of the week.

 Want to be looked after to within an inch of your life?
 Well, this is the restaurant you come to.
-Properly old-school French, Otto's has carved out a niche for itself because of a serious bit of kit called the duck press.
-This dish sees the breast sliced, then the rest of the duck (bar the legs) pressed in the special screw press giving a juice to which Cognac and duck liver are added before it's poured over the rare slices which finish cooking in the sauce.
-Both very rich and very pricey but, by all accounts, like nothing else in town.
+Properly old-school French, Otto's has carved out a niche for itself because of a serious bit of kit called the duck press and its fans are legion.

-Fergus Henderson's renowned restaurant, many critcs' favourite in London, with its specialisation in "nose to tail" eating is a must visit for anyone looking for the very best in modern British cooking.
+Fergus Henderson's renowned restaurant is many critcs' favourite in London.
+Its focus on "nose to tail" eating makes it a must visit for anyone looking for the very best in modern British cooking.